trevor-e/Parcist/README.md

     08-02 01:15:22.023    7482-7482/com.trevore.parcist D/benchmark﹕ Parcist is 8.25 times faster than Gson.
     08-02 01:15:22.024    7482-7482/com.trevore.parcist D/benchmark﹕ Parcist takes 1.04 times more space than Gson.
     08-02 01:15:22.024    7482-7482/com.trevore.parcist D/benchmark﹕ Benchmark complete.

+##What's left
+- Add more explicit write/read methods.
+- Investigate the usefulness of a chaining API to make Parcist'ing multiple objects easier.
+- Copy Parcel's native implementation so that I don't depend on the framework